Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/cameras-advanced.md

 #### Color buffer

-At the start of its render loop, a [Base Camera](camera-types-and-render-type.md#base-camera) can clear its color buffer to a Skybox, clear its color buffer to a solid color, or use an uninitialized color buffer.
-You can choose this behavior using the __Background Type__ property in the [Base Camera Inspector](camera-component-reference.md#base-camera).
+At the start of its render loop, a Camera with the [Base Render Type](camera-types-and-render-type.md) can clear its color buffer to a Skybox, clear its color buffer to a solid color, or use an uninitialized color buffer.
+You can define this behavior using the __Background Type__ property in the [Camera Inspector](camera-component-reference.md) when **Render Type** is set to **Base**.

 Note that the contents of the uninitialized color buffer vary by platform.
 On some platforms, the unitialized color buffer will contain data from the previous frame.
 On other platforms, the unitialized color buffer will contain unintialized memory.
 You should choose to use an unitialized color buffer only if your Camera draws to every pixel in the color buffer, and you do not wish to incur the cost of an unnecessary clear operation.